 Perhaps the most important question in cosmic history is this: what is the gospel?
 Here is the answer I tender for your consideration: the gospel is the story of Jesus told with its significance.
-The significance of Jesus’ story comes in three forms: new creation, justification, and proclamation.
+In the mind of the systematic theologian: the significance of Jesus’ story comes in three forms: new creation, justification, and proclamation.

 Competing on the theological grid iron for the gospel

 On the one hand, the Together for the Gospel (T4G) team complains that “the Gospel of Jesus Christ has been misrepresented, misunderstood, and marginalized in many Churches.”
 But T4G doesn’t bother to define this misrepresented gospel.
 The closest the T4G defense gets is to “affirm that salvation is all of grace, and that the Gospel is revealed to us in doctrines that most faithfully exalt God’s sovereign purpose to save sinners and in His determination to save his redeemed people by grace alone, through faith alone, in Christ alone, to His glory alone.”
 T4G is in the pile up.
 But, where’s the football?
 How will T4G recognize it when they find it?